berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

 ## Lookup

-To extract information from a table we use the `lookup` procedure, which takes a key as argument and returns the associated value (or false if there is no value stored under that key).
+To extract information from a table, we use the `lookup` procedure, which takes a key as argument and returns the associated value (or false if there is no value stored under that key).